 This team can consist of both business and technical experts.
 With a no-code automation tool, however, no advanced technical skills are required.

-When it comes to benefiting from automation fast and securing low start-up costs and a short learning curve, no-code changes everything.
+When it comes to benefitting from automation fast and securing low start-up costs and a short learning curve, no-code automation changes everything.

 Leapwork’s no-code automation platform is built for business experts, rather than technical experts.
-With automated processes built as flowcharts instead of coded scripts (which are the norm in the automation industry), Leapwork is easy to use and quick to get started with.
+With automated processes built as flowcharts instead of coded scripts, Leapwork is easy to use and quick to get started with.

 This is an essential feature that will let you benefit from automation faster than your competitors.